LiangliangNan/PolyFit/ReadMe.md

 ---

 ### License
-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License or (at your option) any later version.
-The full text of the license can be found in the accompanying License.txt file.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License or (at your option) any later version.
+The full text of the license can be found in the accompanying LICENSE file.

 ---